owjd03/tp/docs/UserGuide.md

 * `sort name ascending` sorts all persons alphabetically by name from A to Z
 * `sort name descending` sorts all persons alphabetically by name from Z to A
 * `sort salary` sorts all persons by salary from lowest to highest (ascending by default)
-* `sort dependent descending` sort all persons by dependent from highest to lowest
+* `sort dependents descending` sort all persons by dependents from highest to lowest
 * `sort dateofbirth` sorts all persons by date of birth from oldest to youngest

 ### Exporting all persons: `export`